 The first is the “Number” data type.
 [You could elaborate a little on this answer as well.
 So that the recruiter could know that you have the knowledge and you prepared yourself for Python Interview questions]

 The second type is the “String” data type and the third is the “list” data type.
-The fourth being the “Tuple” data type and the last one is the “Dictionary” data type.
+The fourth is the “Tuple” data type and the last one is the “Dictionary” data type.

 Being a Python developer, Python Interview questions for fresher must include this question.
-To answer this question you should start politely and tell the interviewer that Python is an object oriented programming paradigm.
-The design of Python classes is in a way that they could inherit the properties of other classes as well.
+To answer this question you should start politely and tell the interviewer that Python is an object-oriented programming paradigm.
+The design of Python classes is a way that they could inherit the properties of other classes as well.

-Superclass is the class that is being inherited and the class that inherits the superclass is a derived or child class.
+A superclass is a class that is being inherited and the class that inherits the superclass is a derived or child class.

 Further classification of inheritances starts with the single inheritance that inherits only one superclass.
-Second is Multiple Inheritance that includes multiple superclasses.
+The second is Multiple Inheritance which includes multiple superclasses.
 The last one is a Multilevel Inheritance.

 You need to know every single detail about the Python Interview questions and answers that could be asked.
-Because these types of questions have high chances.
+Because these types of questions have a high chance of.

 Question 4.
-What is pickling and unpickling in Python?
+What are pickling and unpickling in Python?

-As the name suggests, unpickling is the process of retrieving the authentic Python objects from the string representation.
-This process is a reverse of the Pickling process.
+As the name suggests, unpickling is the process of retrieving authentic Python objects from the string representation.
+This process is the reverse of the Pickling process.

-You need to make sure that you are aware of the fact that Python consists of some file related modules.
+You need to make sure that you are aware of the fact that Python consists of some file-related modules.
 These modules further have a role in handling text files and binary files in a system.
-The modules help in creating text or binary files, content updates, delete, copy and others.
+The modules help in creating text or binary files, content updates, deleting, copying, and others.

 The answer to the second question should, therefore, start something like what is mentioned ahead.
-To name a few file related modules are the os.path os, os.path, and shuttle.os.
-Shuttle. os module helps in copying or deleting files while another module has a built in function to access the file system.
+Name a few file-related modules os.path os, os.path, and shuttle.os.
+Shuttle. os module helps in copying or deleting files while another module has a built-in function to access the file system.